RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 Generated SQL query:
 ![](images/ai/ai_smart_assistance_2.png)

 **Note: To translate a phrase into a query, DBeaver needs to send the database metadata to the OpenAI platform.** OpenAI will know table and column names in your database.
 DBeaver will ask about this on the first smart completion for every connection.
+Learn more about [data privacy](#data-privacy)

 ## Get started